Russia halts oil supplies to Belarus amid economic talks

 Putin said Russia was not ready to “subsidize” energy supplies without a closer economic integration with Belarus, and Lukashenko insisted he would not sign off on the integration until the issues with oil and gas supplies were resolved.

-In late December, the Belarusian leader ordered the country's government to look for alternative oil suppliers.
+In late December, Lukashenko ordered his government to look for alternative oil suppliers.

-There are concerns in Belarus that the economic discussions are a plot by Russia to swallow up Belarus — those concerns have been fueled by Russia's 2014 annexation of Ukraine's Crimea peninsula and its support for separatist insurgents in eastern Ukraine.
+There are concerns in Belarus that the economic discussions are a plot by Russia to swallow up Belarus.
+Those concerns have been fueled by Russia's 2014 annexation of Ukraine's Crimean peninsula and its support for separatist insurgents in eastern Ukraine.

+Before relations soured completely with Ukraine, Russia had likewise used energy supplies as political leverage to keep the country in its economic orbit and from developing closer ties with Europe.

+There also has been speculation that Putin, who has been in power for nearly two decades, could contemplate a merger with Belarus as a way to stay at the helm of the new union state of Russia and Belarus after his current Russian presidential term expires in 2024.

 Lukashenko repeatedly rejected the idea, vowing that his country would never become part of Russia.